PAIR Research Methodology

 We included in our analysis other programmatic-based variables such as teacher years of participation in PAIR, teacher professional development attendance, student years of participation in PAIR, and types of schools involved.
 These variables became critical lenses through which data sifted and often framed the analyses.

 For CAPE going forward, it is critical to maintain the integrity of research.
 What does this mean?
 It means embracing the challenge of a full and complex research approach, including determining extensive data sources, innovating methods and tools to gather that data, and taking on the deep challenge of bridging that data to arrive at larger understandings and new questions.
 It means knowing that authentic research is taking the risk that you may not always see positive program results.
 Finally, it means working from a growing belief in the intrinsic, back-and-forth relationship of doing research, teaching, and art making.

-Embracing the Burden of Proof, an article about PAIR published in the Journal for Learning Through the Arts” 10 (1) (2014)
+Embracing the Burden of Proof, an article about PAIR published in the Journal for Learning Through the Arts” 10 (1) (2014) (external link)

 PAIR Lead Researcher: Dr. Gail Burnaford